ropensci-archive/roweb2/content/blog/2018-03-06-weathercan.md

 -   Make sure your data is summarized to the appropriate level first (i.e. don't try to merge hourly data with yearly data)
 -   Make sure you join data by the correct columns (i.e. include your index columns as well as the appropriate time/date column)
--   Often, you'll need to make an intermediate, `index`, data frame in which you link sites or observations to a `station_id`, this can then be used to link specific weather observations to your other measurements
+-   Often, you'll need to make intermediate data frames in which you link weather stations to sites or observations
 -   For spatial data, make sure your two data sets have the same CRS, and consider the `st_join()` function from the [`sf` package](http://r-spatial.github.io/sf/) to join them
 -   Make it easier on yourself by using [`tidyverse`](https://tidyverse.org), specifically the packages `dplyr` and `tidyr` ([R for Data Science](http://r4ds.had.co.nz) is a great reference)

-### A note about reproducibility

-I would also highly recommend documenting the process by which you join your data.
-This makes it easy for you to keep track of what you've done and makes your work reproducible.
+-   Document the process by which you join your data.
+This makes it easy for you to keep track of what you've done and makes your work reproducible (consider using the "Knit" button in RStudio as a shortcut for making reports)

-You can easily document this process by keeping an R script with all the coding steps and then using the "Knit" button in RStudio (or use [`Rmarkdown`](https://rmarkdown.rstudio.com) directly).
-If you like a more polished document, consider using `roxygen` comments `#'` rather than regular R comments `#` directly in your R script. `roxygen` comments allow you to write your comments in Markdown which is then converted to regular or marked up text in the html/pdf file.
-Your .R script would look something like this (including `devtools::session_info()` at the end spits out information on your version of R and any packages loaded):

-    #' # Setup
-    library(weathercan)
-    library(dplyr)
-    library(ggplot2)

-    #' # Data
-    w <- weather_dl(station_ids = "42203", start = "2018-01-01")

-    #' # Figures
-    #+ fig.width = 10, dpi = 200
-    ggplot(data = w, aes(x = time, y = temp)) +
-      geom_point() +
-      geom_line()

-    #' # Session Info
-    devtools::session_info()

 Acknowledgements
 ----------------